-14 The buyout of hospital operator HCA by a group led by KKR for \$33 billion in summer 2006 was the first to top RJR Nabisco.
-The recently announced buyout of energy utility TXU by KKR and TPG for \$45 billion, if successfully completed, would eclipse the Blackstone acquisition of EOP.
+The buyout of hospital operator HCA by a group led by KKR for \$33 billion in summer 2006 was the first to top RJR Nabisco.
+The buyout of energy utility TXU by KKR and TPG for \$44 billion in October 2007 eclipsed the Blackstone acquisition of EOP.
+The 2007 announced (and still pending) buyout of telecom company BCE by Ontario Teachers Pension Plan, Providence Equity Partners and Madison Dearborn Partners for Cdn\$52 billion, if successfully completed, would once again raise the bar.